Calendar of EventsFAQShowroom LocationsPricing and FinancingArticles and Media

 That's because most windows come from a huge factory line.
 They're one-size fits all.
 If they don't fit the opening, they have to try to make them fit.

-Mr. Rogers Windows come from Andersen Windows.
-Andersen makes windows to custom fit your home.
-Mr. Rogers sends a technician to accurately measure the window opening first, then your specifications are sent to Andersen, who crafts the window to perfectly fit your home.
+Mr. Rogers Windows come from Renewal by Andersen.
+Renewal by Andersen makes windows that are custom fit to your specific window opening.
+Mr. Rogers sends a technician to accurately measure the window opening first, then your specifications are sent to Renewal by Andersen, who crafts the window to perfectly fit your home.
 So it will look amazing, stay airtight, and open and close smoothly.

 Divided light means your window has several smaller panes of glass that are separated by divisions in the window, as opposed to having one solid pane of glass.
 Today, divided light is simulated with grilles that snap in place on the inside of windows, with grilles placed in between the two pieces of glass in a double-paned window, or with both.